 So, as you must have guessed already, Bumthang is ornamented with lots of temples and monasteries that speak about the spiritual height that the region had attained in the past.
-Some of the prime spots in the region that you cannot give a miss are Jambay Lhakhang, Kurje Lhakhang, Tamshing Lhakhang, Konchogsum Lhakhang, Jakar Dzong and the Tangi Goemba.
-While the 7th century Jambay monastery was built with the purpose of keeping evil spirits away from the valley, Kurje Lhakhang is important as it is the place where Guru Rinpoche had once meditated.
+Some of the prime spots in the region that you cannot give a miss are Jambay Lhakhang, Kurje Lhakhang, Tamshing Lhakhang, Konchogsum Lhakhang, Jakar Dzong, and the Tangi Goemba.
+While the 7th-century Jambay monastery was built to keep evil spirits away from the valley, Kurje Lhakhang is important as it is the place where Guru Rinpoche had once meditated.
 Located on the bank of a river across the Kurje Lhakhang, Tamshing Lhakhang was built by Pema Linga.
 Apart from its spiritual importance, this monastery is known for its excellent collection of ancient religious paintings.
 There are several other monasteries scattered across the picturesque valley of Bumthang and every site has got its own history to enlighten tourists, who take interest in spiritualism.